Small Home, Smart Solar: Your Options Explained

 - Or distributed to individual flats via special metering arrangements

-- Costs shared among leaseholders or funded by freeholder
+- Costs shared among leaseholders and tenants, or funded by freeholder

 Benefits